mariamm7/Customer-Review-Intelligence/README.md

 An AI pipeline that turns raw customer reviews into actionable business intelligence.

 ## What It Does
-It analyzes customer reviews to answer five real business questions:
+It analyzes customer reviews to answer six real business questions:
 - What do customers feel about specific product aspects?
 - Which customers are at risk of churning?
+- What is the intent behind each review?
-- Which customers are showing purchase intent?
+- Which customers show purchase intent?
 - Are customers mentioning competitor products?

 ## Project Modules